-The 2018 standing stock estimate of age-1+ Steelhead parr of $9,836 \pm 27\%$ was near the average abundance since commencing snorkel surveys (mean: 8,824; range: 5,889-13,456 fish, 2006-2017, Table 4.3).
-The density of age-1+ parr in 2018 was 895 fish/km or 4.6 fish/100m.
-The 2018 standing stock estimate for age-2 Steelhead parr was $2,127\pm52\%$ .
-Mean density of age-2+ Steelhead parr in 2018 was 207 fish/km.
-This was the lowest abundance during Treatment 2 and breaks the trend of consistently higher densities since 2009 (199-372 fish/km during 2009-2017; Table 4.3) than that during 2006-2008 (112-177 fish/km).
-On average, this trend corresponds well with the transition between flow treatments for age-2+ parr that have spent one year under Treatment 2 conditions even though 2011 would be the first estimate for age-2+ parr that reared entirely under Treatment 2 conditions.
+2006-2018, Figure 4.3).
+The density of age-1+ parr in 2019 was 880 fish/km or 4.9 fish/100m.
+The 2019 standing stock estimate for age-2 Steelhead parr was 3,207±50%.
+Mean density of age-2+ Steelhead parr in 2019 was 311 fish/km or 2.1 fish/100m.
+On average, this trend corresponds well with the transition between flow treatments for age-2+ parr that have spent one year under Treatment 2 conditions even though 2011 would be the first estimate for age-2+ parr that reared entirely under Treatment 2 conditions (Figure 4.3).
 It is difficult to draw conclusions about the impact of flow treatment on productivity from age-2+ parr abundance since it reflects both survival to age and changes in life history.
 Age 2+ parr in the Coquitlam River can smolt during the spring prior to the fall standing stock surveys or in the following spring.
 Thus, an increased abundance of age-2+ parr could reflect greater freshwater survival and/or an increase in the proportion of smolting the following spring.
-There was no strong longitudinal pattern in Steelhead parr density when averaged by treatment period and was also relatively similar between the two treatment periods (Figure 4.3).
+There was no strong longitudinal pattern in Steelhead parr density when averaged by treatment period and was also relatively similar between the two treatment periods (Figure 4.4).